Sudakatux/java-sdk/README.md

 - **Pay Object's Id:** `[mandatory]` any unique identifier in the context of the TPA distinguishing the object of the payment.
 - **Pay type:** `[optional]` any of Donate | Pay | Tip | Deposit.

+Be aware that micro payments could be optionally configured with your own application id and secret (`app_id`/`app_secret`).
+Configuring the micro payment with your application credentials allows you to charge a transaction fee for example.

 ### IFrame Widget
 ```java
 import com.xapo.tools.widgets.MicroPayment;